|Nutrition Facts (per serving)|

 When using a loaf pan, the key is to line the pan with overhanging plastic wrap and add the semifreddo ingredients as directed.
 This will make removing the semifreddo from the pan a breeze.
 When ready to serve, just lift up the plastic and place the dessert on a work surface to slice.

-As you'd do when making ice cream, it's important to keep all the ingredients and utensils very cold during the preparation process—but especially with semifreddo because it can melt easily, Semifreddo needs to set in the freezer for at least six hours but preferably overnight (or even up to a day or two), making it a great make-ahead treat for a party or celebration.
+As you'd do when making ice cream, it's important to keep all the ingredients and utensils very cold during the preparation process—but especially with semifreddo because it can melt easily, Semifreddo needs to set in the freezer for at least eight hours but preferably overnight (or even up to a day or two), making it a great make-ahead treat for a party or celebration.
 This delicious dessert looks like a professional created it and will dazzle your guests.

 Gather the ingredients.

-Line a 9 x 5 x 3-inch metal loaf pan with plastic wrap, leaving an overhang of several inches on the ends.
+Line a 9 x 5 x 3-inch metal loaf pan with plastic wrap, leaving an overhang of several inches on all the ends.
 Chill the pan in the freezer.
 At least 20 minutes before you are ready to whip the cream, place the large bowl and the beaters of an electric mixer in the refrigerator.

 Return the bowl to the refrigerator while proceeding with the next steps.